 Fresh proposals can inform the debate about public banking in California.
 Toward that end, Pando Populus invites leading and original thinkers to express opinions.
 This is the fourth in a series of articles exploring the topic from a wide variety of perspectives.
 In part one, S. L. Mintz discusses whether and how public banking could work.
 In part two, Thorsten Beck examines the intersection of government and banks.
 Part three looks at public banking and the Garden State.
+In part five, Mintz considers some of the benefits and the risks of public financing models.

 Public banks have lured surprising allies to an idea with socialist roots.
 Democrat and Republican legislators in Michigan have rallied around a bill that would funnel tax revenues into a state bank owned by the people.
 If the proposal becomes law and goes as hoped, the Wolverine state would form the first successful public bank since the Bank of North Dakota opened its doors in 1919.